Understanding emergent physical properties of chromatin using synthetic nuclei

 Chromatin has been studied with two disconnected approaches:

-1. In vitro studies: These are perfectly suited for careful biophysical measurements on single DNA molecules but lack the complexity of a cell.
+1. Pure in vitro studies, which are perfectly suited for careful biophysical measurements on single DNA molecules but lack the complexity of a cell.

-2. Intact cell measurements: These provide limited access to measure material properties and small-scale chromatin dynamics.
+2. Intact cell measurements, which provide limited access to measure material properties and small-scale chromatin dynamics.

 Proposed Methodology